abdealib520/StockMarketSQL/README.md

 # StockMarketSQL
-Analyzed Stock Market Data from 2010 to 2020 using MySQL.
+Analyzed Indian Stock Market Data from 2010 to 2020 using MySQL.

 # Data Collection
 Data was collected using a python library called jugaad-data.